-This contribution proposes a design of header parameter set (HPS) for carriage of ALF parameters only.
-When tile_group_alf_enabled_flag is equal to 1, an HPS is referenced by a tile group header, and the ALF parameters carried in the HPS is used by the tile group.
+This contribution proposes a design of adaptation parameter set (APS) for carriage of ALF parameters only.
+When tile_group_alf_enabled_flag is equal to 1, an APS is referenced by a tile group header, and the ALF parameters carried in the APS is used by the tile group.

 In the latest VVC WD, ALF parameters are directly signalled in the tile group header.
 It is asserted that this causes unnecessary redundant transmission of ALF parameters when there are multiple tile groups of a picture while at least two of the tile groups contain the same ALF parameters and when multiple pictures use the same ALF parameters.
-It asserted that using HPSs can avoid such unnecessary redundant transmission of ALF parameters.
+It asserted that using APSs can avoid such unnecessary redundant transmission of ALF parameters.

-It is asserted that allowing inclusion of other types of parameters in the HPS would require either of the following:
+It is asserted that allowing inclusion of other types of parameters in the APS would require either of the following:

-A complicated partial HPS update mechanism, which was asserted to be a headache when designing the adaptation parameter set (APS) during HEVC development, and an agreeable technical solution was not found finally, as before that problem was solved, the headache was gone when ALF was removed from the HEVC draft text.
+A complicated partial APS update mechanism, which was asserted to be a headache when designing the APS during HEVC development, and an agreeable technical solution was not found finally, as before that problem was solved, the headache was gone when ALF was removed from the HEVC draft text.